flub78/multitenant/doc/devops/installation.md

 ## Ansible Installation

-It is possible to install the application with the install.yml ansible playbook.
+It is possible to deploy the application with the install.yml ansible playbook.

 ## Installation steps